Chippewa Falls police increase patrols around schools in wake of 10-year-old girl’s slaying - NewsBreak

 there may be a danger to the public.

-The fourth-grader’s father reported her missing at about 9 p.m.
+The fourth-grader’s father reported her missing about 9 p.m.
 Sunday after she didn’t return home from her aunt’s house nearby.
-Officers later located Lily’s bicycle in some woods at the end of the street where her aunt lives.
+Officers later located Lily’s bicycle in some woods at the end of the street where her aunt livees.

 About 9:15 a.m.
 Monday, searchers found Lily’s body in a wooded area nearby.
 Investigators say they are following up on several leads.